First 12 things to do with your new Samsung Galaxy Z Fold 3

 Even if you've never owned or used one of the best foldable phones, chances are you've heard about the issue where some apps just don't fill up the entire screen.
 Instagram is the biggest offender of this, as the tablet UI development has never come to fruition.

-Thankfully, Samsung has taken matters into its own hands, and you can actually force any app to open in full-screen.
-And here's how you can force those pesky apps into appearing the way you want:
+Thankfully, Samsung has taken matters into its own hands, and you can force any app to open in full-screen.
+So here's how you can coerce those pesky apps into appearing the way you want:

 - Open the Settings app.